 “Up in the Flamingo and Cape Sable area, you can’t beat mullet or ladyfish,” he says.
 “Pilchards, pinfish and shrimp work well for the smaller fish.
 At the bridges, I use mullet, dead or alive, depending on tide and location.
 When the sun goes down, live medium crabs are my bait.”

-• Rod: Penn Carnage II 30- to 80-pound-class jig spinning rod, or equivalent
+- Rod: Penn 30- to 80-pound-class jig spinning rod, or equivalent

-• Reel: 6500 Spinfisher or equivalent
+- Reel: 6500 Spinfisher, or equivalent

-• Line: 40-pound braid, 80-pound mono leader
+- Line: 40-pound braid, 80-pound mono leader

-• Terminal: 5/0 to 8/0 circle hook
+- Terminal: 5/0 to 8/0 circle hook

-• Bait: Live crabs, pilchards, pinfish, mullet and shrimp; plugs or jigs that look similar
+- Bait: Live crabs, pilchards, pinfish, mullet and shrimp; plugs or jigs that look similar

-Summer Spawning Grounds
+Summer’s Tarpon Spawning Grounds

 As spring days pass, schools of tarpon move northward to their spawning grounds.
 Boca Grande is one famous spring fishery, but tarpon are well-distributed along Florida’s southwest coast all summer.

 “There’s nothing better than a school of tarpon that has rested up all night and is ready to chew at the crack of dawn,” says Capt.
 David Holzhauer of Cape Coral.
+Holzhauer’s fishing begins in the spring with the first wave of fish, and continues deep into summer.

 “Their northerly pattern brings them into the Fort Myers Beach and Sanibel area from deep water, where they stage before continuing along the beaches toward Captiva Island, Boca Grande, and farther north toward Tampa,” Holzhauer says.
 “Along with staying in the Gulf, the fish also take the inside track through the Intracoastal up Pine Island Sound, where the fishing can be as impressive as on the outside Gulf waters.”